Omega Quartz VS Automatic

 There are various collections within the Seamaster series.
 Let's start with the one that actually has Quartz versions... the Omega Aqua Terra series.
 Let's explain what these are and how they compare.
 For the sake of simplicity, we will be only covering the watches that are available in both quartz and self-winding versions and are still in production and circulation at the time of writing this comparison.
 There are many collections that don't have a battery-powered version such as the Omega Seamaster Planet Ocean, for example.

 Firstly, you can almost bet that every time there is a quartz version or an automatic (mechanical) version of a watch, the quartz watch will have a lower price.
 "Why?" you may ask?
 For starters, it takes less time to make a quartz movement.
-Mechanical movements such as a self-winding watch or a hand-wound watch typically take many more hours, days and sometimes years of work to design, create and assemble.
+Mechanical movements such as a self-winding watch or a hand-wound watch typically take many more hours, days, and sometimes years of work to design, create and assemble.
+Some have the date at the 6 o'clock position and some have it at the 3 o'clock.

 The most affordable new AT Quartz watches which include the ladies 30mm and the men's 38.5mm versions have a list price of about $2,750.